labyrinthinesecurity/silhouette/README.md

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/rbac_distance.jpeg" width="40%">

-## step 1: collect
+## step 1A: collect

+Set build_goldensource, build_groundsource, unused and orphans tables to empty tables in your azure storage account.

 Run collect.py to populate build_goldensource, build_groundsource, unused and orphans tables.

 Warning: due to Azure throttling, this step takes a long time.
 Typically 4 to 20 hours in a typical production environment whith thousands of SPNs.

+## step 1B: prepare RUN

+Now that the build process is over, you may set run_goldensource and run_groundsource to the build_goldensource and build_groundsource tables, respectively.

+You should then set your build_goldensource and build_groundsource variables to othertables, to avoid accidental overwritting of the run tables if you run collect.py once again!

 ## step 2: machine learning

 Run clusterize.py to group SPNs into similarity clusters.
-This only takes a few seconds.
+This should take less than a minute.

+The script generates a CSV file to be consumed by minimize.py in step 3.

 ## step 3: calculate and visualize current and desired silhouettes